1971 Major League Baseball postseason: Baltimore Orioles vs. Oakland Athletics

 This was the first postseason meeting between the Orioles and Athletics.
-This was also the first of ten ALCS series between 1971 and 1981 to feature either the Oakland Athletics or the Kansas City Royals.
-The only exception was 1979, which featured the Orioles and the California Angels instead.
+This was also the first of ten ALCS series between 1971 and 1981 to feature either the Athletics or the Kansas City Royals.
 The Orioles swept the Athletics to return to the World Series for the third year in a row (in the process preventing an all-California World Series from occurring).

-In Game 1, the Athletics held a 3-1 lead after six innings, until the Orioles rallied with four unanswered runs in the bottom of the seventh thanks to Curt Motton and Paul Blair, and took Game 1 by a 5-3 score.
-Mike Cuellar pitched another complete game in Game 2, holding the Athletics to just six hits as the Orioles won by a 5-1 score to go up 2-0 in the series headed to Oakland.
-The Orioles prevailed by a 5-3 score to clinch the pennant.
-The Athletics became the first 100+ win team to be eliminated from the postseason in a sweep.
+In Game 1, the Athletics held a 3–1 lead after six innings, until the Orioles rallied with four unanswered runs in the bottom of the seventh thanks to Curt Motton and Paul Blair, and took Game 1 by a 5–3 score.
+Mike Cuellar pitched a complete game in Game 2, holding the Athletics to just six hits as the Orioles won by a 5–1 score to go up 2–0 in the series headed to Oakland.
+In the Athletics first postseason game during their time in Oakland, Jim Palmer pitched yet another complete game as the Orioles clinched their third straight pennant despite giving up three home runs.
+The Athletics became the third 100+ win team to be eliminated from the postseason in a sweep, joining the 1954 Cleveland Indians and the 1963 New York Yankees.

-The Orioles and Athletics would meet in the ALCS two more times - in the 1973 ALCS, the Athletics defeated the Orioles in five games to reach their second straight World Series, and in 1974, the Athletics prevailed in four games en route to completing a World Series three-peat.
+This was the first of five straight ALCS appearances for the Athletics.
+They would return to the ALCS the following year, where they defeated the Detroit Tigers in five games en route to starting a World Series three-peat.

-The Athletics would return to the ALCS the following year, where they defeated the Detroit Tigers in five games en route to the World Series.
-This was the last pennant won by the Orioles until 1979, where they defeated the California Angels in four games before falling in the World Series.
+The Orioles would win their next pennant in 1979 over the California Angels in four games before falling in the World Series.

+The Orioles and Athletics would meet in the ALCS two more times in 1973 and 1974, which were both won by the Athletics.